 2013 Airline safety and security review

-The five fatal airline crashes from 2013 represent the fewest plane crashes since AirSafe.com was launched in 1996.
-The two significant events both involved cargo jet crashes that killed all of the crew members.
-This past year was also unusual in that the majority of these events either occurred in the US or involved a US airline.
+The six fatal airline crashes from 2013 equaled the fewest plane crashes since AirSafe.com was launched in 1996.
+Two of significant events involved fatalities.
+Both involved cargo jet crashes that killed all of the crew members.

 All five crew members and 16 passengers were killed.

 29 April 2013; National Airlines 747-400; N949CA; Bagram Air Base, Afghanistan: The aircraft had just departed on a cargo flight to Dubai, UAE when the aircraft entered a stall and crashed near the end of the runway.
 At one point, the aircraft had rolled to the right in excess of 45 degrees.
 Although the crew was able to put the wings more or less level, the aircraft impacted the ground at a high vertical speed, causing an explosion and fire.
 All seven crew members were killed.

 - 6 July 2013; Asiana Airlines; 777-200ER; HL7742; flight 214; San Francisco, CA:

 The aircraft was on a scheduled international flight from Seoul, South Korea to San Francisco, and the rear of the aircraft struck a seawall just short of the runway while landing.

 The tail section broke apart, and both horizontal stabilizers and the vertical fin separated from the aircraft.
 Both engines and the main landing gear also separated from the aircraft.

 The aircraft caught fire after it came to rest, but not before all of the crew and most of the passengers were able to escape.